 iPhone 12 and iPhone 12 mini

-The 5G-ready iPhone 12 has the same screen size as last year's iPhone 11, but in a slightly smaller frame as Apple reduced the borders around its displays this generation.
-Meanwhile, the iPhone 12 mini brings Apple's all-screen iPhone design to a device that's smaller than the iPhone SE.
+The 5G-ready iPhone 12 has the same screen size as the iPhone 11, but in a slightly smaller frame as Apple reduced the borders around its displays this generation.
+Meanwhile, the iPhone 12 mini introduced Apple's all-screen iPhone design to a device that's smaller than the iPhone SE.